Have you been diagnosed with Irritable Bowel Syndrome without any hope for a full recovery?

-If you’re reading this article, you may be frustrated with your health journey and you are looking for real answers as to why you have been suffering with IBS symptoms for so long.
+If you’re reading this article and live in, you may be frustrated with your health journey and you are looking for real answers as to why you have been suffering with IBS symptoms for so long.
 We get it!

 Irritable Bowel Syndrome (IBS) is quite common among digestive sufferers and it can feel like a death sentence.
 It steals the quality of your life and disrupts one of the things we all need to do every day to survive—eat.
 More than 70% of IBS sufferers said their symptoms interfere with their everyday lives, with 46% saying they have missed work or school as a result.

 You are not alone.
 According to the American College of Gastroenterology, in the United States, 10-15% of the adult population are estimated to suffer from IBS symptoms, while only 5-7% have been diagnosed.
 The college also mentioned that Irritable Bowel Syndrome is one of the most common disorders seen by primary care physicians and diagnosed by gastroenterologists.
 In addition, Canada is said to have one of the highest prevalence of IBS in the world at 18%.

 What is Irritable Bowel Syndrome?